Facilities and Resources

 Located on the 1st Floor

-Carol A. Salomon, Director of The Cooper Union Library
+Lisa Norberg, Director of The Cooper Union Library

 FB & 41CS | STUDENT EXHIBITION SPACES

 Beginning late in each fall semester and carrying through the spring, gallery spaces in both the Foundation Building and 41 Cooper Square showcase work by graduating seniors in The School of Art, with additional exhibitions of exchange student work, class projects and work by fellowship recipients.
 Students can find general information, proposal guidelines and floor plans at the link below.
+You can view the current show calendar here.

 Corinna Ray, Coordinator of Student Exhibitions